 So for years the tumour had been under control but my epilepsy not so much; that slowly got worse.
 In fact in 2016 I decided to leave my job as concentration became too much at times.

 After a routine MRI (2 months after retiring) we received the news that my tumour had changed and I needed a biopsy.
 The result was a grade two diffuse astrocytoma.
 I had 6 weeks of radiotherapy and despite losing my hair I felt fine throughout.
 Then afterwards 6 months treatment of Temozolomide Chemo tablets; fortunately with very few side effects.

-Well it has been over 2 years since that treatment finished and I’m (touch wood) feeling very well.
-In fact since then I have wing walked over the skies of Essex, abseiled the Mittel Orbit at the Olympic Park and I’m going to sky dive in the summer.
-I also give speeches about my experiences of living with a tumour to various groups.
-My husband and I also run golf days and quiz nights and get stuck in with the Big Bandana Bake all to raise funds for the charity.
-So the good news is I’M STILL GOING STRONG!
+In 2018 I decided to set up a supporter group and raise some money for The Charity.
+This has now turned out to be an almost full time job for my poor husband.
+However I do the daring bits while he works from the laptop.
+In fact since then I have wing walked over the skies of Essex, abseiled the Mittel Orbit at the Olympic Park and in 2022 I sky dived in Cambridge.
+I’ve also given speeches about my experiences of living with a tumour to various groups.
+My husband and I also run fantastic golf days and quiz nights and we’ve got stuck in with the Big Bandana Bake plus we volunteer at events.

 Remember sometimes It is possible to carry on a normal life around all of this, just take time out to relax when you need to.
 When people say to me “listen to your body” it sounds corny, but it’s true.
 Take time out for yourself.
 Recharge the batteries and then go and enjoy your life!